schneefux/brawltimeninja/web/content/faq/how-to-contribute.md

 ![](/images/cms_brawler_edit.png)

 When you are done, click "Save".
-When you are done, set the status to "Ready".
+When you are done, set the status to "In Review".
 Shortly after your changes have been accepted, they will be available on the website.
 Cool!